snuq/Snu-Photo-Manager/Readme.md

 # Snu Photo Manager

 A feature-rich photo manager and editor written in python and using the Kivy library.
 It should run on any platform that the required libraries can be run on.
 So far, I have made Windows, Linux (Ubuntu 16+) and Android binaries.
+It should be possible to create OSX and ios binaries as well, but I do not have the required hardware to do so.
-Download latest binaries at:
+Download latest binaries at: www.snuq.com/snuphotomanager/
-www.snuq.com/snuphotomanager/
 Note that the android version is very beta - some features are missing, it is pretty slow, and it is not yet a signed executable (debug only for now).
 Right now I do not know how to solve some of these issues, if anyone with more experience can offer help it would be greatly appreciated!